 - When they died, they fell to the deep ocean floor and were eventually buried.
 This locked the carbon away so it couldn’t enter the atmosphere (see the carbon cycle).

 - Around 200 gigatonnes of CO₂ was eventually removed from the atmosphere over this period, possibly due to this process.

-- While this was happening, around 34-20 million years ago, both the South American and Australian tectonic plates also separated from Gondwana and headed north (Video 1).
+- While this was happening (and is still happening today), around 34-20 million years ago, both the South American and Australian tectonic plates also separated from Gondwana and headed north (Video 1).

 - Isolated from the warm waters, Antarctica grew colder and colder.
 Snow turned into ice that became glaciers which began spreading out over the continent as ice sheets.
 (Today, the ACC helps to act as a planetary thermostat, keeping Antarctica cool).

-- By 2.6 million years ago, the South American plate had joined the North American plate, separating the Pacific and Atlantic oceans from one another by closing the gap at modern-day Panama, further isolating Antarctica.
-The glaciers there merged and became an ice cap.
-The joining of South and North continental plates also changed how the Northern Hemisphere thermohaline current worked, cooling the northern parts of Eurasia and America.
+- By 2.6 million years ago, the South American plate had joined the North American plate.
+This separated the Pacific and Atlantic oceans from one another by closing the gap at Panama, further isolating Antarctica, where the glaciers and ice sheets merged to became an ice cap.
+The joining of South and North American continental plates also changed how the Northern Hemisphere oceanic thermohaline current worked.
+This cooled the northern parts of Eurasia and America.
 By then the Himalayan Mountains were also covered in snow and glaciers.
-The increased albedo created a feedback effect(2), cooling the area further.
-Glaciers and ice sheets grew into ice caps and spread out over Eurasia and North America.
+The increased albedo created a feedback effect(2), cooling the area even more.
+Glaciers and ice sheets grew into ice caps and spread over Eurasia and North America.
 The Quaternary Ice Age had begun.

 - The timing of the Milankovich cycle amplified the effects of cooling.
 Some scientists believe it was the primary climate forcing that led to the initial cooling, which was reinforced by subsequent events outlined above.